sbunivedu/os_course/paging.md

 ## **Implementing a Simple Page Table Simulation**

 ### **Objective**
-Students will **design and implement a simple page table simulator** to demonstrate how an operating system **translates virtual addresses to physical addresses** using **paging and virtual memory**.
+Students will **experiment a simple page table simulator** to gain insight into how an operating system **translates virtual addresses to physical addresses** using **paging and virtual memory**.

-The simulation should:
+Assumptions:
 - Use **fixed-size pages and frames**.
 - Map **virtual page numbers (VPNs) to physical frame numbers (PFNs)** using a **page table**.
 - Handle **page faults** when accessing an unmapped page.